hasharmujahid/TELESPY/README.md

 # TELESPY
-Telespy is a blended malware program that uses advanced techniques to steal information without being detected.
+Telespy is a blended malware program that uses advanced techniques to steal information without detection.
-Telespy uses telegram as a command and control server and executes malicious activities while running in background.
-The information is transferred to the telegram bot from the victim and the attacker can interact with the victim's PC using telegram messages.
+Telespy uses telegram as a command and control server and executes malicious activities while running in the background.
+The information is transferred to the victim's telegram bot, and the attacker can interact with the victim's PC using telegram messages.
 Implemented various features, including password extraction and decryption from Chrome, execution of arbitrary commands, screenshot capture, keystroke recording, and reverse shell capabilities, showcasing a broad range of technical skills.